jonnyspicer/jonnyspicer.github.io/_drafts/2020-02-25-infinite-jest-ive-written-a-novel-ii.md

 title: Infinite Jest&#58; I've Written a Novel II
 tags: [ Books ]
 ---
-Not only have I written over 150,000 words on this blog, I have apparently used 21,674 unique ones - moreso than DFW did in Infinite Jest.
-Intuitively that seems incorrect however, and I think there are a number of possible reasons for my lexicon being inflated (in comparison to DFW);
+Not only have I written over 150,000 words on this blog, I have apparently used 20,161 unique ones - a mere 423 behind the 20,584 used by DFW in Infinite Jest.
+Intuitively that seems incorrect however, and I think there are a number of possible reasons for my lexicon being inflated such that it nears DFW's;

 - I write about a broader range of subjects, and therefor use more jargon and technical words;
 - The unique word count, unlike the raw word count, will be artificially increased by hyphenated